DanBurkhardt/Dash-Hue-Doorbell/README.md

 ## How to install
 Clone this repo
 Run `npm install` in the root of the repo
+Follow instructions below for both dash button and hue configuration

 ## Setting Up Amazon Dash Button
 Get total control over any Dash Button by following the instructions here: